 Born in 1970, Ang Dorje is a legend on Mount Everest and perhaps one of the best Sherpas still climbing today.
 Dorje has summited Everest a total of 19 times alongside his long-time expedition employer, Adventure Consultants.

 Ang Dorje was on contract with Adventure Consultants when it was under the ownership of New Zealand-based mountaineer Rob Hall in 1996 as a Sirdar.
 That season, Dorje would lose his long-time friend, Rob Hall in a massive storm that trapped climbers high in the Death Zone.
 In total, 7 others perished during the 1996 Everest Disaster.
 Along with Lakpa Tshering Sherpa, Dorje made an attempt to reach Hall, located near the South Summit, only to be forced back by the storm just 100 meters from him.

 When the company was bought by Guy Cotter, Dorje remained on contract with Adventure Consultants for various expeditions, and to date, has become a valued member of the team.
 Dorje has led expeditions on Aconcagua, Rainier, Kilimanjaro and Island Peak.

 His feats include his 19 ascents of Everest, 7 summits on Cho Oyu, and summits on Broad Peak, Gasherbrum II and Ama Dablam.

-Dorje married a woman he met in Everest Base Camp South and emigrated to the United States where he works as a wind turbine mechanic in Washington.
+Dorje later married a woman he met in Everest Base Camp South.
+Afterward, he emigrated to the United States where he works as a wind turbine mechanic in Washington.
 He continues to climb each year.

 Gelu went on to live in Utah where he later founded Adventure Ascents in 2008.